slashinfty/run-get/README.md

 ## Setting up Submitted Runs

-You must identify yourself to RUN GET for it to find your speedrun.com user name.
-To do this, mention RUN BOT, yourself, and include your name on speedrun.com (example: `@RUN GET @dadinfinitum dadinfinitum`).
-Send this message in any channel in a server that RUN GET is in (as long as RUN GET can read the messages).

-It will try to find a unique user, and will search by Twitch user names first (this is the most accurate way to search, but it requires you to connect your Twitch account to speedrun.com).

-To remove this watch, type the same command, but with an `!` in front of your speedrun.com user name.
+There are two ways to have RUN GET send you new submissions for any particular game.

+You can DM the bot with game abbreviations, just as you would to get verified runs.
+This includes using `!` to remove a game.

+You can DM the bot your speedrun.com user name (or Twitch user name, if you've linked it to speedrun.com) with `*` in front, such as `*dadinfinitum`.
+The bot will search for your name on speedrun.com, then add all games that you are a moderator for.

+The `?rungetgames` command works via DM, and will return all games that are being watched by RUN GET.

+## Running the Bot Yourself

+You will need Node.js (nvm is recommended) and yarn.
+Clone the repository, run `yarn install`, then `node index.js` to start the bot.

 ## Problems?